Rajekevin/monoursestjaune/content/post/PHP5-end.md

 It exposes hundreds of millions of websites (who still running on PHP 5.x version), to serious security risks ☠️.

-<h2 class="title" > what I supposed to do if In still running my website on php 5 ? </h2>
+<h2 class="title" > what I supposed to do if I still running my website on php 5 ? </h2>

 Read the official documentation of Migrating from PHP 5.6.x to PHP 7.0.x  : http://php.net/manual/en/migration70.php